Missouri Homeowners Insurance Quotes

 - Bundle: You can typically get a discount of up to 20% for buying auto insurance and Missouri home insurance with the same provider.

-- Security: Installing a monitored home security system could earn you a 10% price break.
+- Security: Springfield, Kansas City and St. Louis all have above average burglary rates, according to FBI Crime Statistics.
+By installing a monitored home security system could earn you a 10% price break.
 Simply adding deadbolt locks to exterior doors could save you up to 5%.

 - Fire safety: Install smoke detectors and sprinklers.
 They could save you on your monthly premiums.